jai099/QRDine/README.md

 # QRDine
 This is a project on QR Based Restraunt Food Ordering System.

-# Created by Ansh, Dev, Uday, kartik, Jai
+# Created by Ansh, Dev, Uday Gawande, kartik, Jai

 # Date: 2022-04-20
 use npm install react-router-dom@latest